Grahp/Website/pages/Programming Languages.md

 I've probably gotten too comfortable in my current ways.
 Haskell looks pretty cool, though it is still in somewhat of a similar world to [[Clojure|Clojure]].
 I'm sure there are most interesting languages that I should learn.
 I've tried a lot of languages out very briefly, but haven't given them a fair shot.

-Haskell does seem a little close to Clojure.
-I mean, I've tried learning some other languages, but I feel like I can't go back to mutability or OO after using Clojure lol.

 And maybe see [[Coding with Steno]]?

 I [[Code Editors|write]] in [[Vim|Vim]], btw.